SOME WAY HOME - Sample Pages

 “DON’T?"
 Bruce retorted.
 "Don’t you tell me what to do in my friggen house!”
 Bruce slammed the door of the bedroom.

+Dylan was left on the floor in the hall.
+After a time, Casey came to help him.
+They heard the sound of several blows from the room but heard no more from Patti.
 In a while, Bruce came out of the room and smoked himself to sleep on the couch.
 Later still, Patti emerged from the bedroom bruised and quiet.
 She put the boys to bed without a word.
 Dylan lay awake for a long time.
 His head and shoulder hurt as he listened to his aunt move about the apartment.

 She went into the bathroom and stayed there for a time.
 By the tinkling sounds made when she inadvertently bumped things together, he knew she was moving small glass bottle about.
 Then, she came out from the bathroom and went to the kitchen.
 She opened a drawer and shuffled some papers.
 He wanted a get up and hug her but his arms were frozen at his sides again like broken wings.
 So, instead, he listened to the sounds of the house until he finally fell asleep.